James Barry (surgeon): Career

 Barry was promoted to Surgeon to the Forces on 22 November 1827.
 His subsequent posting was to Mauritius in 1828.
 In 1829, he risked a great deal of trouble by going absent without leave to return to England and treat Lord Charles Somerset, who had fallen ill, and remained there until Lord Charles' death in 1831.
 His subsequent posting was to Jamaica, and then the island of Saint Helena in 1836.
 At St Helena, one clash with a fellow army surgeon resulted in him being arrested and court-martialled on a charge of "conduct unbecoming of the character of an Officer and a Gentleman".
 He was found not guilty, and honourably acquitted.

 In 1840, Barry was posted to the Leeward Islands and Windward Islands of the West Indies, there focusing on medicine, management and improving the conditions of the troops, and receiving a promotion to Principal Medical Officer.
-In 1845, he contracted yellow fever and left for England for sick leave in October.
+In 1845, he contracted yellow fever and left for England on sick leave in October.
 After being cleared for duty, he was posted to Malta in 1846.
-Here he was severely reprimanded for inexplicably taking a seat in the local church that was reserved for the clergy, and had to deal with the threat – and eventual actuality – of a cholera epidemic, which broke out in 1850.
+Here he was severely reprimanded for inexplicably taking a seat in the local church that was reserved for the clergy.
+He also had to deal with the threat – and eventual actuality – of a cholera epidemic, which broke out in 1850.

 The following posting was to Corfu in 1851, which brought with it a promotion to the rank of Deputy Inspector-General of Hospitals on 16 May, equivalent to lieutenant colonel.
 In 1857 Barry was posted to Canada, and granted the local rank of Inspector General of Hospitals (equivalent to Brigadier General) on 25 September.
 In that position, he fought for better food, sanitation and proper medical care for prisoners and lepers, as well as soldiers and their families.
 This local rank was confirmed as substantive on 7 December 1858.